Tonelagee: Geography

-Tonelagee's prominence of 202 m, qualifies it was a Marilyn, and also ranks it as the 15th-highest mountain in Ireland on the MountainViews Online Database, 100 Highest Irish Mountains, where the minimum prominence threshold is 100 metres.
+Tonelagee's prominence of 202 m, qualifies it as a Marilyn, and also ranks it as the 15th-highest mountain in Ireland on the MountainViews Online Database, 100 Highest Irish Mountains, where the minimum prominence threshold is 100 metres.
 Tonelagee's main "boggy massif" includes the northern subsidiary summit of Stoney Top 714 m, which has a prominence of 19 m that qualifies it as Vandeleur-Lynam; while its second major eastern subsidiary summit of Tonelagee NE Top 668 m, has a prominence of 23 m also qualifying it as Vandeleur-Lynam.

 Tonelagee's massif includes a long south-easterly spur with the summits of (in order of proximity): Tonlagee South-East Top 546 m, Brockagh Mountain North-West Top 548 m, Brockagh Mountain 557 m, and Brockagh Mountain SE Top 470 m.

 One of Tonelagee's most distinctive features is its deep north-eastern corrie, which contains the "heart-shaped" natural lake of Lough Ouler at 596 m (not as high as Wicklow's highest natural lake of Cleevaun Lough at 686 m, on Mullaghcleevaun).

 Hill walking

-A common route to the summit of Tonelagee is from the east via an 8-kilometre 3-4 hour "loop walk" which starts from a large car-park just above Glenmacnass Waterfall just off the R115 road (also called the Old Military Road).
+A common route to the summit of Tonelagee is from the east via an 8-kilometre 3–4 hour "loop walk" which starts from a large car-park just above Glenmacnass Waterfall just off the R115 road (also called the Old Military Road).
 The route crosses the Glenmacnass River to reach Tonelagee's north-east corrie and Lough Ouler, from where it then summits via the northern edge of the corrie rim to the summit of Tonelagee (passing the mica-shist "standing stone" along the way); the descent is via Tonelagee NE Top and then directly down to the shoulder to the Glenmacnass Waterfall car park.

-A shorter even more direct route is from the Wicklow Gap on the R756 road to the west, climbing the 6-kilometre 2-3 hour route directly up the shoulder of Tonelagee and then retracing back to the car; this route is rarely offered in guidebooks as it leaves out Lough Ouler and Tonelagee's subsidiary summits.
+A shorter even more direct route is from the Wicklow Gap on the R756 road to the west, climbing the 6-kilometre 2–3 hour route directly up the shoulder of Tonelagee and then retracing back to the car; this route is rarely offered in guidebooks as it leaves out Lough Ouler and Tonelagee's subsidiary summits.